7 Reasons Not to Marry

 2. No one better will ask me to marry him/her.

 This kind of thinking suggests that you don’t think much of yourself.
-People who think this way aren’t sure enough of themselves to hold their own in marriage and are generally unhappy when they do find their true self.
+People who think this way aren’t sure enough of themselves to hold their own in marriage and are generally unhappy when they do find their true selves.
 Postponing or canceling your wedding is a good idea.
 Some good counseling can help, too.

 3. It’s just time to get married.